 Participants were randomly assigned to receive a placebo or ginger in capsule form once a day for 6 days.
 Participants rated their nausea on a 7-point scale, where 1 equals no nausea and 7 equals the worst possible nausea.
 By the end of the first day, patients who took the ginger (equivalent of one-quarter and one-half teaspoon of fresh or dry ginger) rated their nausea as 1 or 2 points, meaning they had no or very slight nausea.
 In contrast, those who took a placebo rated their nausea as 4 to 5 points, meaning they had a lot of nausea.

-For flu treatment at home, you can buy ginger root in capsule, powder, or extracts.
+For flu remedies at home, you can buy ginger root in capsule, powder, or extracts.
 Follow the manufacturer’s dosing instructions.
 You can also buy organic ginger ale (with no corn syrup) or ginger teas; sip the ginger ale or tea throughout the day as tolerated.
 Homemade ginger recipes are easy as well.

 Note: Do not take ginger root for flu treatment if you take medications for high cholesterol, diabetes, high blood pressure, or blood-thinners without consulting a healthcare professional.